BobDotCom/growstocks/README.rst

 A wrapper for the GrowStocks API, made for both synchronous and asynchronous applications.

-NOTE: asynchronous support has not been implemented yet, but is planned for the near future.

 |Status badge| |Docs badge| |Downloads badge|

 .. |Status badge| image:: https://github.com/BobDotCom/growstocks/workflows/Python%20Package/badge.svg